microprediction/timemachines/README.md

 # timemachines
-Time series prediction models taking the form of state machines
+Time series prediction models:

-- taking the form of pure functions
+- taking the form of *pure functions*
-- that represent state machines
+- that represent *state machines*
-- that are ideal for lambda deployment
+- that are ideal for *lambda deployment*
+- in online settings

+Of course we can't enforce purity because this is python

 ### The "skate" interface
 This repo attempts to standardize a variety of disparate approaches to time series prediction and filtering around a *very* simple functional interface